code-monet/sim-gamer-kit/docs/game_guides/index.md

 First, check the list of games below and see if it already has the game you're looking for.

-If not, check the list of [controllers](../hardware_guides/index.md) and see if your device has known compatibility issues.
+If not, you'll have to do some investigation yourself.
+First, check the list of [controllers](../hardware_guides/index.md) and see if your device has known compatibility issues.

 Then check the list of [issues](./issues.md) to see if one or more matches what you are seeing; try the suggested fixes.
 Please share your experience via